 Thomas, or ‘Tom’ as he is referred to by his neighbours, was not to be stopped, despite the best efforts of others.
 He returned to John Fisher, and placed 10s on the bar, offering John sixpence a round.
 The men exited the pub “to go a few rounds” at the nearby green.
 After some time fighting, Thomas punched John or John tripped – depending on whose account you believe.
 John fell, hit the back of his head and was rendered “insensible”.
 Blood was pouring from his nose, and he was taken to nearby St Mary’s Hospital.
 Unfortunately John died, a postmortem was performed and the cause of death found to be the result of a skull fracture.
 It was believed that this fracture was caused by the impact of his fall.

-Thomas seems to have been the main focus of the subsequent trial and newspaper reports, probably because the victim’s family claimed that William offered Thomas a shilling to ‘leave off’ poor John.
-This contradicted other witnesses, but then the whole trial was riddled with inconsistencies.
+Thomas seems to have been the main focus of the subsequent trial and newspaper reports.
+This is probably because the victim’s family claimed that William offered Thomas a shilling to “leave off” poor John.
+This was contradicted by other witnesses, but then the whole trial was riddled with inconsistencies.
 Some witnesses claimed that Thomas had hit John before he fell and others stated that “no blow was struck” and that John tripped over.
 The whole case was a mess of contradictory evidence.
 The judge was unimpressed, and eventually felt forced to dismiss the jury.
 He gave a verdict of “Not Guilty” and a message was sent to the police court rebuking local officers for shoddy police work:

 A bit of research has provided some clues at to why these witnesses, all present at the same event, might have such different memories of that fatal night.
 William Gadsden (tried alongside Thomas) went on to marry the victim’s daughter, Martha Fisher.
 The pair tied the knot on 15th October 1866 at St Stephen’s, Shepherd’s Bush (Source: Ancestry.co.uk; Church of England Parish Registers, 1754-1921; London Metropolitan Archives, Saint Stephen, Shepherds Bush, Register of marriages, P80/STE, Item 012).
 It seems highly likely that the couple were already in a relationship at the time of the July fight.
 The testimony of the family, at the very least in terms of William’s involvement, can probably be rendered unreliable.